Friday, October 31, 2014

 The Perrines had long been an established American family.
 Their founding ancestor, Daniel Perrin, known as “The Hugenot" (French Protestant), had arrived on these shores in 1665, settling in the New York area.
 The Perrine brothers had been born in New Jersey.
 Their father was Thomas Morford Perrine whose first wife, Elizabeth, was the daughter of General James Cook.
 When she died a year later in childbirth, Thomas married a second time, Elizabeth Stout, likely a cousin.
 She was the mother of Mathew, born in 1831, and Jonathan, shown here in maturity, born in 1836.

-Because the brothers claimed that the origin of their business was 1845 when both would still have been children, it has been speculated that their father started the liquor business in Philadelphia.
+Because the brothers claimed that the origin of their business was 1845 when both would still have been children, it has been speculated that their father started the liquor store in Philadelphia.
 Thomas Perrine, however, was recorded serving many years the as the chief warden of the State Prison in Trenton, New Jersey, and is not known to have left the state.
 A more likely explanation is that the Perrine brothers bought an unnamed liquor dealership in Philadelphia that dated back to 1845.
 Both brothers were recorded by the 1870 census working in the liquor business.
 Their company first was listed in business directories in 1871, called “M. & J.S.
 Perrine” and located at 37 North Front Street.

 The substantial three story building, shown here, that housed the liquor dealership indicates that the brothers were “rectifying” whiskey, that is buying it from the many distillers then operating in Pennsylvania, blending and compounding it, and selling under their own labels.
 As a result of these activities, the Perrines were able to merchandise a number of brands.
 They included “Chemically Pure,” “Palace Club,” “Palace Rye,” “Perrine’s Monogram Pure Rye,” “Perrine’s Old Memorial Whiskey,” “Perrine’s Golden Lake Pure Rye,” and “Perrine’s Pure Barley Malt Whiskey.”
 They also featured a line of gins, brandies and products they called “Apple Whiskey and “Apple Ginger.”
 With the exception of “Chemically Pure” in 1886, the company does not appear to have trademarked any of its brands.